Ensembl/plant-scripts/pangenes/README.md

 As depicted on Figure 3, gene models are placed within aligned collinear genomic segments to check whether they overlap across.
 During this process some genes might fail to be mapped.
-It is possible to see exactly which genes failed and the actual reason by inspecting the logs.
+It is possible to see exactly which ones failed and the actual reason by inspecting the logs.
-The following lines, taken from log file *_Oryza_nivara_v1.chr1.Oryza_sativa.IRGSP-1.0.chr1.algMmap.overlap0.5.tsv.queue*, indicate that 166 genes could not be mapped, and the list below shows some examples:
+The following lines, taken from log file *_Oryza_nivara_v1.chr1.Oryza_sativa.IRGSP-1.0.chr1.algMmap.overlap0.5.tsv.queue*, indicate that 69 genes could not be mapped, and the list below shows some examples:

-    # 4568 genes mapped (84.8% in 3+blocks) in _Oryza_sativa.IRGSP-1.0.chr1.Oryza_nivara_v1.chr1.minimap2.gene.mapped.bed (166 unmapped)
+    # 4665 genes mapped (83.9% in 3+blocks) in _Oryza_sativa.IRGSP-1.0.chr1.Oryza_nivara_v1.chr1.minimap2.gene.mapped.bed (69 unmapped)

-    # unmapped: [different strand] 1	36942999	36945124	gene:Os01g0855700	9999	+	1	36926844	36962742-	135880947	35916798	35425	60	2125
     # unmapped: [overlap 54 < 100] 1	30059934	30059987	gene:Os01g0742150	54	+
     # unmapped: [quality 7 < 50] 1	12745558	12747074	gene:Os01g0330200	9999	-	1	12745756	12746807	+114175357	14176363	907	7	1051

 This happens in function *query2ref_coords* within _collinear_genes.pl.
-Note that gene models might fail to map for being on different strands, for having less than $MINALNLEN = 100 aligned nucleotides or for mapping genomic regions aligned with poor quality (parameter -q).
+Note that gene models might fail to map for having less than $MINALNLEN = 100 aligned nucleotides or for mapping genomic regions aligned with poor quality (parameter -q).

 ## Remediating pan-gene models with check_evidence.pl